 Our favorite state has many historic spots but Salado, Texas has that old town look-and-feel that really connects you with small-town Texas history.
 Just an hour north of Austin, it’s the ideal spot for a quick getaway.
-Take to the charming streets to stroll the art galleries, split at dish at lovely local eateries and have a craft beer or some Texas wine.
+Take to the charming streets to stroll the art galleries, split a dish at lovely local eateries and have a craft beer or some Texas wine.

 Breweries & Wineries

 For both craft beer and wine, try the Chupacabra Craft Beer & Salado Lone Star Winery.
 With 60+ Texas craft beers & 250+ wines, you’ll probably find something you like.
 Get in on their daily tastings, live music and as a bonus, this spot is kid and pet-friendly.
 Salado Winery is the place to go for something really unique.
 Self-described as the “Texiest” winery, all of their wines are produced with Texas grapes, many of them from within Bell County.
+Veteran-owned Axis Winery is the perfect place to stop in for a tasting and watch a performance from local artists.
 Winos take note of their largest event, the Texas Wine and Rogue Art Fest in March.